-The best protection you can have is distance – between yourself and others.
-If someone makes a mistake, distance gives you time to react and somewhere to go.
+The best protection you can have is space – between yourself and others.
+If someone makes a mistake, space gives you time to react and somewhere to go.

-As a motorcycle rider, you can do one thing the driver of a car cannot – you can move from one side of the lane to the other to increase your distance from other vehicles.
+As a motorcycle rider, you can move from one side of the lane to the other to increase your distance from other vehicles.

-An experienced rider changes lane position as traffic and road conditions change.
-Some of the conditions that require changes in lane position are shown below.
+An experienced rider changes lane position as conditions change.
+Here are some of the conditions that require changes in lane position.

-Whenever you are being passed by a following or an oncoming vehicle, move towards the left of the road.
-There is no point in being nearer to the vehicle than you have to be.
+Whenever you’re being passed by a vehicle, move towards the left of the road.
+There’s no point being nearer to the vehicle than you have to be.

-A slight mistake by either driver could cause a sideswipe.
+A slight mistake by either of you could cause a crash.

 A large vehicle passing you may cause gusts of air that could affect your stability and control.
-You have more room to compensate if you are close to the middle of the lane.
+You have more room to adjust if you’re close to the middle of the lane.

-Most collisions between other vehicles and motorcycles occur at intersections.
+Most collisions between other vehicles and motorcycles happen at intersections.

-The two major causes of motorcycle crashes at intersections are:
+The 2 major causes of motorcycle crashes at intersections are:

-If a car can enter your path, it is safest to assume that it will enter your path.
-At intersections:
+If a car can enter your path, it’s safest to assume it will enter your path.

 If you see a vehicle about to pull out, approach cautiously.
 Be ready to slow down and, if necessary, sound your horn.

 Vehicles entering a motorway from an on-ramp may have trouble seeing a motorcycle.
-The headlight on a motorcycle is not very visible at an angle.
+The headlight on a motorcycle isn’t very visible at an angle.

 Don’t assume that a driver on an on-ramp can see you.
 Change lanes or make space to let the driver in.